Canning Green Beans: Guide for Beginners (Raw Pack & Hot Pack)

 This page may contain affiliate links.
 More Information.

-This pressure canning page has more detailed information on how to use one.
-Read the step-by-step instructions on how they work before you start this project.
+If you are not familiar with pressure canners, this post has more detailed information on how to use your pressure canner.
 It will help you to know how to set up and prepare all your canning equipment.

-You will need about 14 pounds of beans for a canner load of 7 quarts (or 9 pounds for 9 pints).
+You will need about 14 pounds of fresh green beans for a canner load of 7 quarts (or 9 pounds for 9 pints).

-Wash beans in cold water and snap them to the desired size.
-To snap them just means to break off the ends and break into pieces.
+Wash your beans in cold water and snap them to the desired size.
+Snapping green beans is simply breaking off the ends and break into pieces.
 I’ve also heard it called “snitting.”
 I bet there are all kinds of terms folks use for snapping beans.

 You can leave the pieces longer if you want, but I prefer to snap them into 2-inch pieces.
 They fit in the jars much better.
 I always just break them by hand.
 My teen sons have been know to pull out some scissors as they thought it went quicker.
 If they are doing it, I didn’t care, just so the job got done!

 I used to always cold (raw) pack my jars.
-I believed it was quicker, and at my high altitude, I need a higher pressure.
-Since I’d like to cook my beans as little as possible (while still remaining safe), I chose to not blanch before processing.
 However, I now usually end up doing a hot pack.
 This allows me to get more in each jar.
-Either method is safe.
 It is your choice.
+Either method is safe as long as you process them properly.

 Hot Pack Canning Green Beans